gcotelli/RenoirSt/docs/tutorial/Tutorial - Part III.md

 ### Seaside

-The library includes an optional configuration called `ConfigurationOfRenoirtStPlusSeaside` including some useful extensions.
+The library includes an optional group including some useful extensions.
 The [Seaside](www.seaside.st) framework includes your own class modeling URLs, when this configuration is loaded the instances of `WAUrl` can be used in the properties requiring an URI:

 ```smalltalk
 CascadingStyleSheetBuilder new